Rel Dowdell

 Dowdell's next feature film effort as writer and director was a drama entitled Changing the Game, which was shot in Philadelphia in the summer of 2010 and theatrically released in May 2012.
 The film stars Sean Riggs, Irma P. Hall, Dennis L.A.
 White, Brandon Ruckdashel, and Mari White.
 There were special appearances by the late, acclaimed actress Suzzanne Douglas, noted hip hop artist Sticky Fingaz, and Tony Todd.
 The film was cited by FilmFresh.com as one of the top three African-American films of 2012.
+The film also had a syndicated 3 out of 4 star critics rating when the film was broadcast on cable.

 Dowdell's third feature film effort is a feature-length documentary entitled, Where's Daddy?, which was shot in Philadelphia in the winter of 2017 and was released in February 2018.
 The film examines perspectives on the child support system and the specific effect and consequences to African-American families, with emphasis on the experience of fathers as participants in the system.
 Some of the subjects in the film include hip hop artist Freeway and former Philadelphia Eagles Pro Bowl wide receiver Fred Barnett.
 The film has a 100% critics rating on Rotten Tomatoes.

+Dowdell's latest feature film project is a documentary on history-making African-American collegiate educator Dr. Ira De Augustine Reid, who was one of the first African-Americans to receive tenure at a prestigious predominately Northern Caucasian institution in Haverford College in Haverford, PA.
+The documentary is titled Dr. Ira De A. Reid: Haverford College's Unsung Scholar/Activist.
+The acclaimed documentary features Dr. Cornel West, Haverford College's President Dr. Wendy Raymond, Dr. Roger Lane, Dr. Sarah Willie-LeBreton, Dr. Marcel Gutwirth, and Charles Lawrence, esq.
+The documentary was released by distribution company Maverick Entertainment on various streaming platforms such as TUBI in November 2024.